 Is it safe for solo female travelers?

 I felt Kumarakom as one of the safest places for solo female travelers.
-Even though I traveled with a friend, I would still say that this place is pretty safe.
+Even though I traveled with a friend the first time and with a group of travelers the second time, I would still say that this place is pretty safe for female travelers.
 However, I would recommend going on a houseboat only with a reputed or known company if you are traveling solo.
 Also, be careful in isolated places, especially at nights.

-Kumarakom is my most favourite place in Kerala.
-I would highly recommend visiting and staying here for at least 2 to 3 days.
+Kumarakom is my most favourite place in Kerala and I highly recommend visiting and staying here for at least two to three days.
 The lazy backwaters and the most amazing landscapes are totally worth it.